-Lisa Qiu joined Coleman Greig Lawyers in 2015 as a member of the Employment and Migration team.
+Lisa Qiu joined Coleman Greig Lawyers in 2015 as a member of the Employment and Business Migration Team.
 She has experience in the jurisdictions of the Fair Work Commission and the Fair Work Ombudsman, and acts for clients in a range of employment matters including:

-Having an in-depth understanding of the legislation and procedure involved, Lisa is able to assist employers understand their legal obligations towards their employees, and to ensure those obligations are met.
-She can also help individual employees to understand their legal rights and offer guidance to those who may be facing issues with their employment.
+Having an in-depth understanding of the legislation and procedures involved, Lisa is able to assist employers to understand their legal obligations with respect to their employees, and to ensure that those obligations are met.
+She can also help individual employees to understand their legal rights, and offer guidance to those who may be facing issues with their employment.